SAP/project-portal-for-innersource/README.md

 4. Start developing!

-## Running locally via Docker Compose
+### Running locally via Docker Compose

-Presuming you already have [Docker or Docker Desktop installed](https://docs.docker.com/get-docker/), simply:
+Presuming you already have an environment capable of running Docker Compose (e.g.: with [Docker Desktop](https://docs.docker.com/get-docker/) or [Podman Desktop](https://podman.io/)), simply:

 1. `cd` to the root of this repo
 2. Run `docker compose up`

-You can then access the service at http://localhost:8080
+You can then access the service at <http://localhost:8080>.

 ### Rebuilding and testing locally via Docker Compose